Twittering Birds Never Fly: Audio drama

 An audio drama adaptation of Twittering Birds Never Fly has been produced by Frontier Works since 2013, featuring Tarusuke Shingaki as the voice of Yashiro and Wataru Hatano as the voice of Doumeki.

 Anime films

 An anime film adaptation, Twittering Birds Never Fly – The Clouds Gather, was announced on April 26, 2019, and released on February 15, 2020.
 The film is animated by Grizzly and produced by Blue Lynx.
 The film's primary production staff includes Kaori Makita as director and Hiroshi Seko as scriptwriter; the film's score is composed by piano trio band H ZETTRIO.
 A sequel film, Twittering Birds Never Fly – The Storm Breaks, was announced on February 15, 2020.
 An as-of-yet untitled third Twittering Birds Never Fly film has also been announced.
+However, the future of the films is unknown as the studio Grizzly dissolved on February 20, 2025.

 The three films were licensed in English by Sentai Filmworks for theater bookings, virtual screenings, and home video releases in North America.
 The first film, The Clouds Gather, was released on Blu-ray on February 2, 2021.